edgarpf/cka/README.md

 kubectl get nodes -o jsonpath='{.items[*].status.nodeInfo.osImage}'

 #the path for /var/lib/kubelet is the config of kubelet.

+#If node01 is nodeNotReady describe that node.
+If you see Kubelet stopped posting node status you will need to ssh into the node.
+See the file #/etc/kubernetes/kubelet.conf.
+Correct the file if you find anything wrong.
+And restart the service:
+systemctl daemon-reload
+systemctl restart kubelet

+#see the result with:
+systmctl status kubelet

 ```

  * The only thing a scheduler does is that it sets the nodeName for a Pod declaration.